 Remy made his full time World Championship debut for the CIP team in 2015 finishing 30th overall aboard a Mahindra.
 His best result came in Phillip Island where he raced to a top ten finish in front of his home crowd, finishing less than 8 seconds from the winner at the end of the race.

 Remy remained with Tech3 for 2018.
-Able to show his true speed and talent the #87 rider qualified on the front row of the grid at the British GP (Silverstone), and achieved a career best GP finish of 5th in the season finale in Valencia.
+Able to show his true speed and talent the #87 rider qualified on the front row of the grid at the British GP (Silverstone) and achieved a career best GP finish of fifth in the season finale in Valencia.

-2019 saw Remy take on a new challenge with Spanish based team SAG Racing, with whom he continues in 2020.
+2019 saw Remy take on a new challenge with Spanish based team SAG Racing, with whom he continued with in 2020 with impressive results.